romland/mvr-processor/README.md

 This is a helper program written for the server-side of [Xorzee](https://github.com/romland/xorzee), which is largely written under node-js.
 Due to performance needs, this is written in [Rust](https://www.rust-lang.org/).

-The program expects a stream of 32-bit coarse motion vectors and will output a stream of JSON messages that will then be passed on by the node-server over websockets to clients.
+The program expects a stream of 32-bit motion vectors fetched while the GPU is encoding the sensor data to H264, making it essentially free.
+This program will then output a stream of JSON messages passed to the node-server.
+Node-js will process it for activity and then pass it on over websockets to clients.

-It operates in the following ways on coarse motion vectors:
+It operates in the following ways on these motion vectors:
 - Parse
 - Filter
 - Categorize